Plant managers have a tough job with a lot of responsibilities.

 Paper-based work order management processes cause confusion between supervisors and technicians.
 A technician may have completed a work order, but the documentation is incomplete, incorrect or lost in transit between its completion and the time it’s entered into the back-office system of record, like SAP.

 What can be done to prevent unplanned shutdowns?

 Managers only have access to the information that is in their back-office system, so when they need to make critical decisions about where to allocate spare parts, what needs to be reordered or replaced, or who to assign to which tasks, they’re operating on inaccurate, incomplete data.

 This can lead to an unplanned shutdown if:

-Innovapptive’s mWorkOrder mobile work order management solution is such a system.
-It’s easy to use, has a superior user interface, and enjoys a 99% user adoption rate.
-It’s also a customizable solution that delivers personalized workflows by user, roles, sites or geographies. mWorkOrder customers have seen up to a:
+Our mobile work order management solution provides these benefits.
+It’s easy to use, has a superior user interface and has been adopted by 99% of users.
+It’s a customizable solution that delivers personalized workflows by user, roles, sites or geographies.
+Our customers have seen up to a: